TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 -   `investment_limit`: There is no investment limit.

-#### [`assets-timeframe-profiles.csv` and `assets-profiles.csv`] (@id assets-profiles-definition)
+#### [`assets-profiles.csv`] (@id assets-profiles-definition)

 These files contain information about assets and their associated profiles.
 Each row lists an asset, the type of profile (e.g., availability, demand, maximum or minimum storage level), and the profile's name.
-The timeframe profiles are used in the [inter-temporal constraints](@ref concepts-summary), whereas the representative periods profiles are used in the [intra-temporal constraints](@ref concepts-summary).
+These profiles are used in the [intra-temporal constraints](@ref concepts-summary).

 #### [`flows-profiles.csv`](@id flows-profiles-definition)